JulienMousset/Wolf3d/README.md

 ## Our project

 Instead of Wolf3d, our program could be called TheBindingOfIsaac3d.
-By using sprites from "The Binding of Isaac: Rebirth" and re-drawing some from scratch that we couldn't use because of the change of perspective between the original game (top-down) and ours (first person), we tried to imagine what BOI would look like in 3d.
+By using sprites from *The Binding of Isaac: Rebirth* and re-drawing some from scratch that we couldn't use because of the change of perspective between the original game (top-down) and ours (first person), we tried to imagine what BOI would look like in 3d.
 Despite that, our game is not a copy of BOI since there is no animation, so no shooting or enemies.
 Therefore, we just kept the original spirit of the game and tried to make a little puzzle game with what we had.

 ## How to use